DestineeAdams/python-programming-101/input/goals.md

 ### Lesson 3: User Input and Variables
 - [] Taking user input with input()
 - [] Working with variables and reassignment
-- [] String manipulation and concatenation
+- [] String manipulation and concatenation and arithmetic